-We are currently not required under applicable client asset rules in our jurisdiction or under our client asset policy to set aside our own cash to cover shortfalls.
-However, if a shortfall arose due to our fault, clients may have a claim against us for any loss suffered, subject to the relevant custody agreement between the client and us.
+If a shortfall arose and was not covered in accordance with the applicable client asset rules in our jurisdiction and/or our client asset policy due to our fault, clients may have a claim against us for any loss suffered, subject to the relevant custody agreement between the client and us.
 If we were to become insolvent prior to covering a shortfall, clients would rank as general unsecured creditors for any amounts owing to them in connection with such a claim.
 Clients would therefore be exposed to the risks of our insolvency, including the risk that they may not be able to recover all or part of any amounts claimed.